SuitAndCape/RAPTORSMACSS/SMSP.md

 ## User Stories

 1. I want to use RAPTORSMACSS for any project I can use Sass (SCSS) in
-2. I want RAPTORSMACSS to employ SMACSS
+2. I want RAPTORSMACSS to be based on SMACSS
-3. I want RAPTORSMACSS to employ BEM naming conventions
+3. I want RAPTORSMACSS to (optionally) employ BEM naming conventions
   - Harry Roberts' style
     + `.block {}`
     + `.block__element {}`